henriquearpereira/prozis-intent-classifier/README.md

 ## 📋 Overview

-This API classifies Portuguese text into 6 predefined e-commerce intents using machine learning.
-Built with FastAPI and scikit-learn's SGDClassifier, it provides real-time text classification for customer interactions in an online supplement store context.
+This API classifies Portuguese text into 6 predefined e-commerce intents using machine learning. **The model was trained on an enhanced dataset with 3 variations per labeled case of the original dataset for improved robustness.** Built with FastAPI and scikit-learn's SGDClassifier, it provides real-time text classification for customer interactions in an online supplement store context.

 ### 🎯 Supported Intents